zev/rails/guides/source/4_2_release_notes.md

   The current solution of incrementing the beginning is not correct and is now deprecated.
-For subtypes where we don't know how to increment (e.g. `#succ` is not defined) it will raise an ArgumentException for ranges with excluding beginnings.
+For subtypes where we don't know how to increment (e.g. `#succ` is not defined) it will raise an `ArgumentError` for ranges with excluding beginnings.

   ([Commit](https://github.com/rails/rails/commit/91949e48cf41af9f3e4ffba3e5eecf9b0a08bfc3))